NU-CUCIS/ph5concat/README.md

 This software package contains C++ programs for concatenating HDF5 datasets across multiple files into a single file by appending individual datasets one after another.
+In a typical neutrino particle collision experiment, the detector collects data into files over a period of time.
+Each file is labeled by IDs of 'run' and 'subrun' Runs are divided into Subruns.
+For example, a run is one day of data taking and a subrun is about an hour of data taking.
+Each file contains thousands of two-dimensional datasets, organized into hundreds of group, containing data describing the properties of a given particle type.
+To analyzing the data, individual datasets are required to be concatenated one after another across all files.
+As the data amount and number of files from a given experiment can be very large, the performance of the parallel concatenater is important.

 ## Input HDF5 Files
 * Each file contains data from a single subrun.
+All groups contain datasets named 'run', 'subrun', and 'evt'.
+The values in a 'run' dataset are the same, representing the ID of a run.
+Similarly for 'subrun', the values in a 'subrun' represent the ID of a subrun.
+However, the subrun IDs are unique among all input files.
-* Each file contains multiple groups, each representing a "relational database table".
+* Each file contains multiple groups.
+The number of groups and group names are the same among all input files.
 * Each group contains multiple datasets.
-The number of datasets in a group can be different from others.
-Each dataset can be considered as a column of the database table.
+The number of datasets in a group can be different from each other.
+The number of datasets, dataset names, and their memberships to the groups are the same among all input files.
 * Datasets in the same group are 2D arrays sharing the same size of 1st (most significant) dimension.
-The 2nd dimension size may be different.
+Their 2nd dimension size may be different.
+* Datasets in different groups may be of different 1st dimension sizes.
 * Some of the datasets are actually 1D arrays whose 2nd dimension is of size 1.
 * Datasets can be of size zero, i.e. the 1st dimension being of size 0.
-* All the files have the same "schema", i.e. same numbers of groups and datasets with the same names.
+* All the files have the same "schema", i.e. same numbers of groups and datasets, and their names.
-* The size of 1st dimension of a dataset in an input file may be different from the dataset with the same name in other files.
-The 2nd dimension should be of the same size across all input files.
+* The size of 1st dimension of a dataset in a group of an input file may be different from the one in the same group but a different files.
+* The same datasets in the same group but in different input files share the size of the 2nd dimension.

-## Software Requirements
+## Compiler and Software Requirements
 * A C++ compiler that support ISO C++0x standard or higher
 * MPI C and C++ compilers
 * An HDF5 library version 1.10.5 and later built with parallel I/O feature enabled

 ## Instructions to Build
 0. If building from a git clone of this repository, then run command below first.
 Otherwise, if building from an official release, this step can be skipped.
    ```
    autoreconf -i
    ```